Paul Laxalt: Political career

-1964 U.S. Senate run
+1964 U.S. Senate campaign

 In 1964, while serving as lieutenant governor, Laxalt ran for the United States Senate against freshman Democratic incumbent Sen. Howard Cannon.
 Laxalt had wanted to remain lieutenant governor.
 However, he declared his candidacy in mid-1964 after no other serious Republican contenders expressed interest.
 He did not have to give up his lieutenant governor's post for this race, since he was not up for reelection until 1966.

 Republican candidates, running concurrently with the 1964 federal election, were undermined by the unpopularity of Sen. Barry Goldwater from Arizona, the Republican nominee for President against incumbent Lyndon B. Johnson, and the leader of their political ticket.
 Not long before election day, Goldwater scheduled a visit to Las Vegas.
 Laxalt's advisors told him he should "duck" Goldwater, as they feared any association with Goldwater would spell trouble.
 Laxalt, who often described Goldwater as his "political Godfather", reportedly told his aides, "Listen, Barry Goldwater is my friend.
 If I snubbed him now, I could never look him in the face again.
 I would rather lose."
 The Laxalt-Goldwater meeting on the tarmac was splashed on the front pages of local newspapers.
 (Goldwater lost Nevada by 28,000 votes.)
 Still, the Laxalt-Cannon race remained far closer than expected.
 As he watched the returns come in from his home in Carson City, Laxalt was stunned when one of the television networks actually declared him the winner.
 The next morning he flew to Las Vegas where he was told that certain precincts reported late and that Cannon had won by 48 votes, among the narrowest margins in a popular election for the U.S. Senate.
 The race was the subject of intense controversy for years.

-Governor
+1966 Gubernatorial campaign

 Laxalt then decided to challenge two-term Governor Grant Sawyer.
 Although the election would not take place until November of 1966, Laxalt launched his campaign in the middle of 1965.
 One of the most hotly debated issues during the campaign was the federal government's involvement in Nevada gaming operations.
 The Federal Bureau of Investigation (FBI) and Justice Department had deep suspicions about organized crime's involvement in the gambling industry.
 Sawyer took the position that the federal government should stay out of Nevada's affairs.
 Laxalt took the position that Nevada had to cooperate with "the Feds" in order to be in a position to regulate gambling credibly.
 (In fact, one of Laxalt's first moves after his election was to meet with FBI Director J. Edgar Hoover to express Nevada's desire to establish a cooperative relationship.)
 During the gubernatorial campaign, Laxalt also led a movement to purge members of the John Birch Society from the state Republican Party.
-Sawyer was defeated by an unexpectedly wide margin (nearly 6,000 votes).
-Laxalt served one term as governor, from January 1967 to January 1971.
+Laxalt defeated Sawyer by 5,937 votes. and served one term as governor, from January 1967 to January 1971.